llitera/llitera/README.md

 - 👋 Hi, I’m @llitera
 - 👀 I’m interested in ...
-Data Science, web scraping
+Data Science
 - 🌱 I’m currently learning ...
 R, Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...